meergo/analytics-go/Readme.md

 - Set up a Meergo account.
 - Set up a Go source in the dashboard.
-- Copy the write key and the data plane URL.
+- Copy the write key and the endpoint.

 ## Installation